Welcome to our Hexagon Aquarium page. You can calculate three things here:

 Enter Surface Area (inches):

-Maximum inches of slender fish your
+Maximum inches of slender fish your tropical freshwater tank can support:

-Maximum inches of heavy-bodied fish your
+Maximum inches of heavy-bodied fish your tropical freshwater tank can support:

 Maximum inches of fish your